GoogleChrome/web.dev/src/site/content/en/angular/getting-started-with-server-side-rendering-in-angular/index.md

 Attempting to access browser globals such as `window`, `document`, or `localStorage` will cause your SSR to fail to render.

-Similarly, timers such as `setTimeout` or `setInterval` will cause your SSR render to be _delayed_ or in the case of `setInterval`, never render at all.
+Similarly, timers such as `setTimeout` or `setInterval` will cause your SSR render to be _delayed_ or, in the case of `setInterval`, never render at all.

 ### Conditionally wrap code that may cause SSR errors